jgorman/rails_ubuntu/README.md

 2. [Run Chef to Provision the Server](#chef)
 3. [Run Capistrano to Install Rails](#capistrano)

-Then you can run `cap deploy` any time to effortlessly update your Rails applications running on all of your test, staging, and production servers!
+Then you can run `cap production deploy` any time to effortlessly update your Rails applications running on all of your test, staging, and production servers!